mvysny/mvysny.github.io/_posts/2018-10-12-the-dreaded-vaadin-session-has-expired.md

 or Vaadin complains that the cookies are disabled.
 What does this bug mean and how can we work around that?

+The check is done by Vaadin in `VaadinServlet.ensureCookiesEnabled()`.
+It basically checks that `request.getRequestedSessionId() != null`;
+`request.getRequestedSessionId()` then comes directly from the servlet container.
+That means that it's a misconfiguration of the servlet container and NOT Vaadin's fault;
+Vaadin is just trying to be helpful and trying to detect that there's no session even though there should be one.

 The user session is typically identified by the `JSESSIONID` cookie.
 If the cookie isn't there, then the session will be `null` server-side.
 This is actually managed by the web container such as Jetty or Tomcat, so Vaadin